-When humankind first decided to create a watercraft out of a wood frame covered with seal skins, little did they realize just how popular kayaking would become.
+When humans first decided to create a watercraft out of a wood frame covered with seal skins, little did they realize how popular kayaking would become.

 Table of Contents